What Is a Personal Guarantee?

-A codebtor is obligated to pay off a debt owed by the debtor; this the person who files for bankruptcy if the debtor is unable to do so.
+A codebtor is obligated to pay off a debtor’s debt; this the person who files for bankruptcy if the debtor is unable to do so.
 Different chapters deal with codebtors differently.
 In a Chapter 7 bankruptcy, a codebtor’s responsibility to pay the debt will not discharge (wipe out).
 The codebtor will remain liable and subject to collection efforts after the bankruptcy.
 By contrast, in most cases, as long as the bankruptcy court does not lift the codebtor stay (this is similar to the automatic stay), a codebtor will not be responsible for paying the debt while the debtor is in a Chapter 13 bankruptcy.
 Section 1301 of the bankruptcy code prevents creditors from commencing or continuing any civil action against a codebtor.

-Contact a Miami Bankruptcy Attorney to discuss personal guarantee issues
+Contact a Miami Bankruptcy Attorney to discuss personal guarantee issues.

 Personal guarantees in bankruptcy can become complicated when dealing with close family or friends.
 A Miami bankruptcy attorney can help you prepare and understand how personal guarantees may affect your family and friends who may have consigned to your financial obligations.
 Call 305-515-5928 today for a free no-obligation consultation.